alex-w/stellarium_star_catalogs/README.rst

    | To do this programmatically with 8 CPU cores, you can run ``ls ./XpContinuousMeanSpectrum_*.csv | xargs -n 1 -P 8 -I {} sh -c 'python gaiaxpy_phot.py {} ./jkc_photometry/tables'``
 #. | After the above is completed and to merge into a single table with only `source_id`, $B$ and $V$ photometry, run ``python gaiaxpy_phot_merge.py``

+To do ADQL query for Gaia DR3 stars, you can simply go to https://gea.esac.esa.int/archive/ and click `Search` and then `Advanced (ADQL)` and paste the query which should be inside Jupyter Notebooks in this repository.

 Scripts and Notebooks
 ----------------------